SHIVRAJPATIL123/terraform-webapp/README.md

-use the test branch for weba pp and use the main branch for static wen app
+use the test branch for weba pp and use the main branch for static web app